 Use gradient fills to apply a graduated blend of colors as you would apply any other color.
 Creating a gradient fill is a good way to create a smooth color gradation across one or more objects.
 You can save a gradient as a swatch to make it easy to apply the gradient to multiple objects.

 You can use the Gradient panel (Window > Gradient) or the Gradient tool to apply, create, and modify gradients.

 Gradient colors in Illustrator are defined by a series of stops along the gradient slider.
 A stop marks the point at which a gradient changes from one color to the next, and is identified by a square below the gradient slider.
-The squares display the color currently assigned to each gradient stop.
-With a radial gradient, the leftmost gradient stop defines the center point’s color fill, which radiates outward to the color of the rightmost gradient stop.
+The squares display the color currently assigned to each color stop.
+With a radial gradient, the leftmost color stop defines the center point’s color fill, which radiates outward to the color of the rightmost color stop.

 Using the options in the Gradient panel or with the Gradient tool, you can specify the number and location of stops, the angle in which the colors display, the aspect ratio of an elliptical gradient, and the opacity of each color.

 If you want to create a single, multicolored object on which colors can flow in different directions use a mesh object.
 For details, see Meshes.

 In the Gradient panel, the Gradient Fill box displays the current gradient colors and gradient type.
 When you click the Gradient Fill box, the selected object is filled with the gradient.
 Directly to the right of this box is the Gradient menu that lists all the default and saved gradients from which you can choose.
 At the bottom of the list is a Save Gradient button that you can click to save the current gradient settings as a swatch.